 How many houses has Asheville Area Habitat for Humanity built?

-We have built more than 350 new houses and repaired nearly 400 existing homes.
+We have built more than 367 new houses and repaired more than 400 existing homes.

 Who can apply to own an Asheville Area Habitat for Humanity home?